atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-manage-link.md

 3 links are available

-- Following link : Allows a redirection towards the link by clicking on the region or on the point.
+- Following link : Allows a redirection towards the link by clicking on the region or the point.

 - Link tooltip : Allows a redirection to the link filled in the tool type by clicking on the link.